ionic-team/ionic-docs/src/pages/appflow/quickstart/installation.md

 ## Installing the Appflow SDK from the Dashboard (Recommended)
-To install the Appflow SDK plugin from the Dashboard, follow the instructions provided by clicking "Install Instructions" on the Channels list in the Appflow Dashboard.
+To install the Appflow SDK plugin from the Dashboard, follow the instructions provided by clicking "Install Instructions" on the Destinations list in the Appflow Dashboard.

 ![Install Instructions](/docs/assets/img/appflow/ss-appflow-sdk-install.png)